magicalpuffin/mli-puffinsystems/src/lib/content/blog/20260119_confidence-interval-and-hypothesis-test-on-standard-deviation.md

 ---
 <script>
 	import CiStdevCalc from "$lib/content/interactive/ci-stdev-calc.svelte"
+	import StdevHtestCacl from "$lib/content/interactive/stdev-htest-calc.svelte"
 	import CiStdevVsSampleSize from "$lib/content/interactive/ci-stdev-vs-sample-size.svelte"

 </script>

 <CiStdevVsSampleSize/>

 Whenever we discuss **sample mean** $\hat{x}$, we usually acknowledge the randomness inherent with sampling in the form of standard errors, confidence intervals, and hypothesis tests.
+These same principles apply to **sample standard deviation** $s$ but are often times over looked.

+In the figure above, we can see how the 95% confidence interval narrows as **sample size** $n$ increases.
+It shows us how much better our estimation of **population standard deviation** $\sigma$ improves as **sample size** $n$ increases.

-This randomness also applies to **sample standard deviation** $s$.
-For example, with a sample size of $n=30$, the 95% confidence interval is $[s*0.796, s*1.344]$.
-We are 95% confident that the population standard deviation is between 0.796x and 1.344x the standard deviation.
+For example, sample size of $n=30$, results in 95% confidence interval of $[s*0.796, s*1.344]$.
+We are 95% confident that the **population standard deviation** $\sigma$ is between 0.796x and 1.344x the **sample standard deviation** $s$.

-This can result in underestimation of standard deviation, especially when sample sizes are low.

 This blog post will shows how to calculate confidence intervals and hypothesis tests for standard deviation.

-For standard error of standard deviation, see [Standard Deviation of Standard Deviation](/blog/standard-deviation-of-standard-deviation). **Note:** The standard error of sample standard deviation doesn't show up in the confidence intervals and hypothesis tests.
-This is in contrast to the standard error of sample mean which shows up in its confidence intervals and hypothesis tests.

-These confidence intervals and hypothesis testing assume the underlying distribution is normal and the distribution of sample variance follows the chi-squared distribution
+Note that these calculations assume the underlying distribution is normal.

+Also see the previous blog post for [Standard Error of Sample Standard Deviation](/blog/standard-deviation-of-standard-deviation)

 ## Confidence Interval of Sample Standard Deviation

 <CiStdevCalc/>

-Confidence intervals are used to estimate

 ### Two Sided Confidence Interval